Why Celery Juice Isn’t a Miracle Cure

 Why Celery Juice?

-The originator of the movement isΒ Anthony William, a self-proclaimed medical medium.
-(Note: It doesn’t actually mean he has any medical or nutrition credentials.)
+The originator of the movement is Anthony William, a self-proclaimed medical medium.
+(Note: He doesn’t actually have any medical or nutrition credentials.)
 He claims that drinking celery juice can help improve digestion, strengthen immunity, and detox the liver.
-Sadly, in the age of Instagram, the number of followers you have is often more influential than the credibility of your advice.
 With 1.4-million followers, William’s audience has this trend taking off at lightning speed.
 But let’s take a closer look at whether or not the science is there.

-While celery contains essential nutrients like folate, vitamin K, potassium, and antioxidants, thereβs nothing magical about celery compared to other green vegetables.
+Celery contains essential nutrients like folate, vitamin K, potassium, and antioxidants.
 William advises that you have to drink celery juice alone on an empty stomach to reap any benefits.
-However, there are no studies to back that up.
-Eating celery or adding celery to your favorite green juice recipe will have the same benefit.
+Let’s explore further…

 Is Celery Juice Healthy?

 A recent study from the Cleveland Clinic shows that celery seeds can help lower blood pressure.
-Interestingly though, eating the whole stalk (about 1 cup per day) actually shows more promise than juicing or taking celery seed extracts.
 Another 2014 study shows that apigenin, a flavonoid found in celery, may inhibit stomach cancer progression.
-However, this benefit isnβt exclusive to celery.
+However, this benefit isn’t exclusive to celery.
 Apigenin is a common flavone also available in tomatoes, oregano, cherries, apples, leeks, broccoli, and grapes.

-One final reason that celery juice is touted a miracle cure-all is that itβs an alkaline food.
-The argument is that drinking celery juice can help balance your bodyβs pH.
-But again, most vegetables are alkalineβnot just celery.
-Eating other green vegetables, fruits, nuts, and legumes has the same effect.
+One final reason that celery juice is touted a miracle cure-all is that it’s an alkaline food.
+The argument is that drinking celery juice can help balance your body’s pH.
+But again, most vegetables are alkaline—not just celery.
+Eating other green vegetables, fruits, nuts, and legumes will help balance and round out your everyday diet.

 Final Verdict

 If you want to drink a daily glass of celery juice because you enjoy the taste, go for it!
-Just donβt rely on it to be a cure-all.
-Thereβs no denying the health benefits from making your overall diet rich in fruits and vegetables, but all of them matterβnot just celery.
+Just don’t rely on it to be a cure-all.
+There’s no denying the health benefits from making your overall diet rich in fruits and vegetables, but all of them matter—in addition to celery.